 Money and valuables

-According to the World Health Organization (WHO), you're four times more likely to be killed in a motor vehicle accident in Gabon than in Australia.
-Driving in Gabon can be hazardous due to poor road conditions, poorly maintained and overloaded vehicles, local driving practices, and inadequate lighting and road signs, especially outside urban areas.
+World Health Organization (WHO), you're four times more likely to be killed in a motor vehicle accident in Gabon than in Australia.
+Driving can be hazardous due to poor road conditions, poorly maintained and overloaded vehicles, local driving practices, and inadequate lighting and road signs, especially outside urban areas.
 Traffic accidents are common.
 Be alert to pedestrians and animals on the road.
 Travel outside of major urban centres usually requires the use of a four-wheel drive.
 Towing and repair services aren't common outside Libreville.
 Avoid travelling at night.
 More information:

 Road safety and driving